ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

-If the entity domains in this property map depend on other resources, the `dependent-vtags` field in the `meta` field of the response MUST be an array that includes the version tags of those resources, and the order MUST be consistent with the IRD `uses` field.
+If the entity domains in this property map depend on other resources, the `dependent-vtags` field in the `meta` field of the response MUST be an array that includes the version tags of those resources, and the order MUST be consistent with the `uses` field of this property map resource.
 The data component of a property map response is named `property-map`, which is a JSON object of type PropertyMapData, where:

 ``` text
     object {